Thairo Estrada Player Props: Giants vs. Yankees

 Thairo Estrada At The Plate (2022)

-- Estrada picked up an RBI in 30.0% of his games last season (42 of 140), with two or more RBIs in 14 of those contests (10.0%).
-He had three or more RBIs in five games.
+- Estrada drove in a run in 30.0% of his 140 games last season, with more than one RBI in 10.0% of those contests (14).
+He drove in three or more runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.